 As such, the biggest difference we can see is between the two sets of lenses.
 Although they are broadly similar, under close examination, there’s slightly more detail in the 1x lens from the S23 Ultra.
 The 3x lens is also ever so slightly better in a side by side comparison.
 The ultra wide lenses seem to perform similarly.

-As we’d expect the 10x optical lens found in the S23 Ultra does a better job than the digital version that the S23 has to rely on (though that’s not terrible in isolation).
-Only the S23 Ultra has the 100x “Space Zoom” option, though in fairness it’s not something we’d recommend using too often; so shouldn’t be a deal breaker for you.
+As we’d expect the 10x optical lens found in the S23 Ultra does a better job than the digital version that the S23 has to rely on (though regarded in isolation, that’s pretty good).
+Only the S23 Ultra has the 100x “Space Zoom” option, though in fairness it’s not something we’d recommend using often; and should not be a deciding factor between the two.

-It’s important to note here that the differences highlighted are minimal and only really obvious if you examine the images closely, take images in the same scenarios and are actively looking for differences.
+It’s important to note here that the differences highlighted are minimal and only obvious if you are really looking for them.
+Even then you’d need to examine the images closely, having taken them in the same conditions.
 Otherwise, it’s hard to pick the two apart at 0.6x, 1x and 3x.
-It’s only really if you need (or want) that 10x zoom and upwards that you should really be too bothered.
+It’s only if you need (or want) that 10x zoom and upwards that you should concern yourself.

 Samsung Galaxy S23 Ultra vs Samsung Galaxy S23: Low light

-We might expect there to be a bigger difference in low light between these two models, but in real-world shooting, it’s hard to spot too much between them.
+We might expect there to be a bigger difference in low light between these two models, but in real-world shooting, it’s hard to spot much variance between them.

-The 1x lens seems to show a tiny bit more detail, but there’s really not much in it.
+The 1x lens seems to show a tiny bit more detail, but again, not a deal-breaker.
 The ultra wide lenses seem to be more or less the same.
 The bigger differences come with the zoom options.
 Both the S23 Ultra and the S23 use a crop of the main 1x sensor when light is extremely low if you select the 3x lens.
 Here, the S23 Ultra is a little better, especially if you compare the two side by side.

 As we’d expect, the 10x option in low light is pretty poor with the S23 – this is a digital crop of the 3x lens.
 The S23 Ultra’s 10x option in low light is also a crop of the 3x lens, but the results produced seem to be much better.